Bellevue Palace

 Insider Tips

-To avoid crowds, consider visiting during weekdays rather than weekends.
-This will enhance your experience as you explore the palace grounds with greater ease.
+To avoid crowds, consider visiting on weekdays, especially during non-peak tourist seasons.
+This will allow for a more peaceful experience as you explore the palace grounds and take in the serene atmosphere.

 Practical Information